18th Round Table Europe – 14-15 November 2024 – Florence

 Diye Ndiaye

-Counselor for International Relations, Equal Opportunities and Local Associations Promotion of the Commune of Scandicci (Province of Florence) / President of the Senegalese Community Association in Florence & President of FASI (Federation of Senegalese Associations in Italy): “UN SDGs and EU Agenda 2030 – Associations Thriving for Equal Opportunities".
+Antropologist, Former Counselor for International Relations, Equal Opportunities and Local Associations Promotion of the Commune of Scandìcci (Province de Florence) / Former Presidente of Senegalese Association in Florence & President of FASI (Federation of Senegalese Associations in Italy).

 Workshop Description:

-How can associations advocate “equal opportunities” towards national and international organisations and help achieving the goals of the UN SDGs and of the Agenda 2030 of the European Union?
+How can associations advocate “equal opportunities” towards national and international organisations and help achieve the goals of the UN SDGs and of the Agenda 2030 of the European Union?

-Associations’ unique knowledge about their professional environment makes them the perfect magnifying glass for policy makers to thrive equal opportunities.
+Associations’ unique knowledge of their professional environment makes them the perfect magnifying glass to show policy makers the way forward in endeavouring to provide equal opportunities for all.

 Key take-aways/Objectives: